fabanc/geoprocessing-compute-points-offsets/README.md

 A position must be a value between 0 and 1, 0 being the first point of the line, and 1 being the end point of the line.
 The same position along line can be used for all features or a different position can be used for each individual feature by using a field.
 The logic is similar to using a distance field when working with buffers in ArcGIS.

 ## Requirements

 This tool is designed and tested for both ArcGIS Pro 2.4 and ArcMap 10.7.1.

- ## How to run This tool is designed and tested for ArcGIS Pro.
- ## Hw to run

 Check the description associated with the tool for more information.